 Tokenization works by removing the valuable data from your environment and replacing it with these tokens.
 Most businesses hold at least some sensitive data within their systems, whether it be credit card data, medical information, Social Security numbers, or anything else that requires security and protection.
 Using tokenization, this data is taken out of your environment entirely, and then it is replaced with tokens that are unique to each piece of information.

-The purpose of tokenization is to swap out sensitive data—typically payment card or bank account numbers—with a randomized number in the same format, but with no intrinsic value of its own.
-This differs from encryption where a number is mathematically changed, but its original pattern is still “locked” within the new code—known as format-preserving encryption.
+The purpose of tokenization is to swap out sensitive data—typically payment card or bank account numbers—with a randomized number in the same format but with no intrinsic value of its own.
+This differs from encryption, where a number is mathematically changed, but its original pattern is still stored within the new code—known as format-preserving encryption.

 For example, tokenization in banking protects cardholder data.
-When you process a payment, for example, using the token stored in your systems, only the original tokenization system can swap the token with the corresponding PAN (Primary Account Number), and send it to the payment processor for authorization.
-Your systems never record, transmit, or store the PAN, only the token.
+When you process a payment using the token stored in your systems, only the original tokenization system can swap the token with the corresponding primary account number (PAN) and send it to the payment processor for authorization.
+Your systems never record, transmit, or store the PAN—only the token.

 Although no technology can guarantee the prevention of a data breach, a properly built cloud tokenization platform can prevent the exposure of sensitive data, stopping attackers from capturing any type of usable information—financial or personal.

 “Usable information” is the key here.
 Tokenization is not a security system that stops hackers from penetrating your networks and information systems.
 There are many other security technologies designed for that purpose.